 and strawberry but as with the fruit of the common strawberry tree, Arbutus unedo, the texture is gritty.

-San Marcos Growers planted a Arbutus 'Marina' in its nursery gardens in 1989.
-This tree now graces the nursery's main demonstration garden, having grown rapidly since its planting and was officially measured on July 24 2013 for inclusion on the California Big Tree Registry at 44 feet 10 inches tall with an average crown spread of 53 feet 5 inches wide and a trunk circumference of 108".
-We encourage our customers who visit the nursery to take the time to visit this garden and admire this beautiful tree.
+San Marcos Growers planted its first Arbutus 'Marina' in its nursery gardens in 1989.
+This tree now graces the nursery's main demonstration garden, having grown rapidly since its planting and was officially measured on July 24 2013 for inclusion on the California Big Tree Registry at 44 feet 10 inches tall with an average crown spread of 53 feet 5 inches wide and a trunk circumference of 108" and has grown considerably larger since these measurements were taken.
+We encourage our customers who visit the nursery to take the time to visit this garden to admire this beautiful tree.

 this problem when the tree is being overwatered or has been planted too deep or in compacted soil.
-Unfortunately this disease seems to eventually kill the infected plant.
+Unfortunately this disease causes large cankers and eventually will kill the infected plant.